chfm/chfm.github.io/content/arc-anecdotes.md

 ---
 # Anecdotes from the Anti-Racism Committee

 These are short stories that illustrate racist OR anti-racist actions.
 They should ideally be no longer than 100 words, but this is not an ironclad rule.
-Catch up with all the anecdotes: https://www.chapelhillfriends.org/arc-anecdotes.html.

 We invite/encourage Friends to contribute from their own experience.
 Please send to lbassinger@gmail.com.
 Contributions will be vetted by the ARC before being placed in the CHFM e-news.
 Please indicate whether we should print your name or “Anonymous”.